 Although many of the factors above make gas dryers more expensive, gas dryers actually cost less to run than electric dryers.
 In most areas, natural gas (or propane) is less costly than electricity, which makes running the dryer cost less.
 Gas dryers also work faster than electric dryers.
 Not only will you save money on the energy bill because gas is cheaper than electricity, but you will also save money due to the amount of time it takes the dryer to dry your clothes.
 Typically, it takes a gas dryer about half the time of an electric dryer to dry a load of clothes.

-As stated above, all dryers use a heating coil to heat up air and move that air around your wet clothes.
+As we mentioned, all dryers use a heating coil to heat up air and move that air around your wet clothes.
 Electric dryers heat up the coil using electricity via a 240-volt current.
 You can find out if you have a 240-volt plug by looking at the outlet.
 If the outlet looks like a regular outlet but oversized, you have the correct hookup.
 These outlets can be three-prong or four-prong, though most new construction will have a four-prong head.

 Electric dryers have ventless options